pjorritsma/eMagisk/README.md

 # eMagisk

-Installs useful binaries: bash, curl, nano, strace, eventrec and tcpdump.
-Also optionally installs an sh that tries to recover the MITM when stuff goes wrong.
+Installs binaries and scripts for QoL.
+Also runs a sh that tries to recover the MITM when stuff goes wrong.

 ---